cgshep/cgshep/README.md

 # Hi 👋

 I'm Carlton.
 I'm a researcher and educator.
-Before joining academia, I worked in financial technology as a data scientist and research scientist.
+Before academia, I worked in financial technology as a data scientist and research scientist.
 [You can learn more about me here.](https://cs.gl)

 I also love teaching people about computer science; I'm currently a Lecturer (Assistant Professor) at Newcastle University where I can straddle all of my interests.